 Pond Ninigret, Charlestown

 Pond Ninigret is near Block Island Sound.
 Ninigret is the largest saltwater pond in Rhode Island.
-Ninigret stretches for several miles, but take a couple of breaks from time to time to watch birds fly, too-you will find herons, grey bears, and Swans are not often in other parts of Rhode Island.
+Ninigret stretches for several miles but takes a couple of breaks from time to time to watch birds fly, too-you will also find herons, grey bears, and Swans are not often in other parts of Rhode Island.
 The calm flat water here makes it perfect for Kayaking in Rhode Island beginners.